roboltz/Cassettify/README.md

 * Constant BPM mode. (for better support for most newer digital music)
 * RGBA selector for custom cassette color.
-* Fixing and reimplementing looping. (maybe, but I'm doubtful I could get it working) No plans on Linux support, unless ROBOBEAT adds Linux support.
+* Fixing and reimplementing looping. (done, will be added in next update)
+* Visual Beat editor (similar to the base game's, but with some extra features like beat snapping)